 However, the proposal came too late.
 Gandhi’s daring last-minute attempt to prevent the division failed.
 Thus, Muhammad Ali Jinnah became the Governor-General of Pakistan.
 During the Partition of India, both, Hindus and Muslims became victims of violent groups.
 As a result, one million people died, at least 14 million had to flee.

-In 1915, the Hindus nationalists founded the ABHM – Akhil Bharatiya Hindu Mahasabha (the All-India Hindu Gand Assembly) as a reaction to Jinnah’s All-India Muslim League.
+In 1915, the Hindu nationalists founded the ABHM – Akhil Bharatiya Hindu Mahasabha (the All-India Hindu Gand Assembly) as a reaction to Jinnah’s All-India Muslim League.

 Gandhi: “Religions are like different roads leading to the same point. […] Why does it matter which road we take as long as we reach the same destination.
 Wherein is the cause for quarreling?“14

-If one considers how by how many lines divided the Indian society, it seems like a wonder that the Indian Independence movement had been successfully overcome these gaps with the Ahimsa-attitude.
+If one considers how many lines divided the Indian society, it seems like a wonder that the Indian Independence movement had successfully overcome these gaps with the Ahimsa attitude.
 Ultimately, the Satyagraha attitude leads from the ineffectiveness of spiritual retreat into the field of political action.
 However, it does not only ‘hold on to the truth’, but also to the principle of compassion and love.

 “Correctly understood and assiduously practiced, nonviolence would produce answers to all the world’s problems more surely and more direct than any messianic political or sectarian religious creed could hope so.
 From the small, a large entity would grow.”15